MattTriano/quarto_blog/README.md

 # My Quarto Blog

 I do a lot of my work in Jupyter Notebooks.
-Notebooks can integrate code with descriptive text, images, or $$\LaTeX$$ equations.
+Notebooks can integrate code with descriptive text, images, or $\LaTeX$ equations.
 Notebooks can be easily converted to `HTML`, which makes them an excellent vehicle for blog posts.
 I used to use Fast.ai's [fastpages](https://github.com/fastai/fastpages) notebook blogging platform, but Fast.ai deprecated `fastpages` after [Quarto](https://quarto.org/) (the successor to the R-markdown format) emerged.
 Quarto makes it very convenient to publish notebooks via GitHub-Pages.

 ## Previewing work locally